From a river to her doorstep

 The tank can hold up to 10,000 liters.
 A single rainy season can fill the tank.
 Based on the family’s water use, a full tank lasts them at least three months.
 With every downpour, that’s three more months of hope, three more months of possibility, and three more months of living life unburdened by the water crisis.

-Fifty-one percent of Ugandans lack access to safe water and 82 percent do not have access to improved sanitation facilities.
+7 million Ugandans lack access to safe water and 28 million do not have access to improved sanitation facilities.
 At the same time, access to financial services in Uganda has improved significantly over the last decade, mostly driven by the expansion in mobile-money services.
 This development, along with the private sector’s interest in including clients living at the base of the economic pyramid, primed the market for expansion of microfinance services to a larger share of the population.
 Learn more about how Water.org is empowering families like Narwoga's with safe water through access to affordable financing.